ElenaShekhova/Useful-links/README.md

 3. Draw your genes with arrows!
 [Click here](https://github.com/wilkox/gggenes)
 4. Create animations!
 How about that?!
 [Click here](https://anderfernandez.com/en/blog/how-to-create-animations-in-r-with-gganimate/), [and here](https://paldhous.github.io/ucb/2018/dataviz/week14.html), [and here](https://gganimate.com/), [and here](https://www.datanovia.com/en/blog/gganimate-how-to-create-plots-with-beautiful-animation-in-r/)
 5. Arrange several graphs together.
 [Click here](https://gotellilab.github.io/GotelliLabMeetingHacks/NickGotelli/ggplotPatchwork.html)

+## how to organize your data in tables
+1. An overview on how to make beautiful tables in R. [Click here](https://rfortherestofus.com/2019/11/how-to-make-beautiful-tables-in-r/)

 # **Free workshops and courses**